 • In creating a non-judgmental, open and respectful community where all writers support and deeply listen to each other, take risks and grow as writers;

 • Each person, through writing, can shape and influence the lives of others; and

 • We can achieve social change by offering opportunity and encouragement for all writers,

 regardless of race, ethnicity, class, age, gender, sexual orientation or physical ability.

 * * * * * * * *

-Established as a non-profit corporation in 2012, the Toronto Writers Collective has trained over 125 volunteer writing workshop facilitators in the TWC method, designed specifically to encourage expression in vulnerable communities.
-Inspired by the Amherst Writers and Artists Method and its history of transformational writing, we currently have over a dozen writing workshops in shelters, community centers, and public libraries reaching out to the homeless, youth at risk, people in recover from addiction, others with mental illness, in conflict with the law, youth at risk, abused women, the elderly, adult learners and the Indigenous, Immigrant and 2SLGBTQQIA communities.
-The TWC has facilitated over 2,175 workshops providing over 11,700 writing workshop experiences for more than 1,425 writers from the communities we serve.
+Established as a non-profit corporation in 2012, the Toronto Writers Collective has trained over 160 volunteer writing workshop facilitators in the TWC method, designed specifically to encourage expression in vulnerable populations.
+Inspired by the Amherst Writers and Artists Method and its history of transformational writing, we currently have over twenty writing workshops in shelters, community centers, and public libraries reaching the homeless, people recovering from addiction, with mental health challenges, in conflict with the law, youth at risk, abused women, the elderly, adult learners and the Indigenous, Immigrant, Refugee and 2SLGBTQQIA communities.
+The TWC has facilitated over 2,300 workshops providing over 12,700 writing workshop experiences for more than 1,775 writers from the populations we serve.
 We also share the inspiring pieces, written by participants, on the TWC website and at public events.
 In 2017, we published our first anthology: Front Lines: Voices from the Toronto Writers Collective.
-A second anthology is planned for 2019.
+A second anthology will be released in 2020.

 * * * * * * * * *